Unbesteveable/utxo-diff/README.md

 ## Project Overview

-This project advances the utxo-live project by visualizing the difference between two states of the Bitcoin blockchain.
+This project advances the <a href='https://github.com/Unbesteveable/utxo-live'>utxo-live</a> project by visualizing the difference between two states of the Bitcoin blockchain.
 A new feature in Bitcoin Core 0.20 allows users to dump the state of the blockchain (the UTXO set) using the command `dumptxoutset`.
-While the previous project <a href='https://github.com/Unbesteveable/utxo-live'>utxo-live</a> visualized the indivdiual UTXO sets, this project visualizes the differences (the coins spent) between the two states of the chain.
+While the previous project <a href='https://github.com/Unbesteveable/utxo-live'>utxo-live</a> visualizes the indivdiual UTXO sets, this project visualizes the differences (the coins spent) between the two states of the chain.

 <br>